Image credit: klimkin

-- The rope mop is suitable for most surfaces, with the exception of marble and wooden flooring
+- The rope mop is suitable for most surfaces, except for marble and wooden flooring

-- A flat mop can be used not only to clean the floor, but also walls and ceiling
+- A flat mop can be used not only to clean the floor but also the walls and ceiling

-- Tiled floor can be simply washed with water
+- The tiled floor can be simply washed with water

 - The clean floor instantly transforms the apartment.
 It immediately seemed to be filled with fresh clean air, looks more well-groomed and neat.
 In addition to aesthetic pleasure, washing the floor is the main way to disinfect the rooms, especially if restless toddlers run and crawl over it.